Best Graphics Setting For Valorant

 We do have 2 systems to test Valorant in different scenarios.
 For image settings tests, we used System A. We ran the test on the firing range and do the practice skills test which lasted 90 seconds.
 We used the MSI Afterburner benchmarking tool to record the average and 1% low frames per second.

 For the preset tests and actual game benchmarking, we used both systems with different resolutions.
 At 1280x720, we used System A on Ascent Map.
 At 1920x1080, we used System B on the Icebox map.
 We played Spike Rush mode and benchmarking started at the start of each round and ends when the player dies.

 Material quality setting controls the detail on each object, mostly by improving textures

-The impact on performance is very minimal on high setting.
+The impact on performance is very minimal on high settings.
 We can set this to High.

-Texture Quality setting is supposed to improved the textures, but in this setting it does absolutely nothing.
+Texture Quality setting is supposed to improve the textures, but in this setting, it does absolutely nothing.
 Maybe this setting is already handled by the Material Quality setting.

 Detail Quality adds detail to the objects and environment.
 It adds some objects to the surrounding like flowers, leaves, and trashes.
 Trees are mostly affected by this setting.

 It diminishes some fps especially on high.
-Setting this to medium makes the image looked better without sacrificing some fps.
+Setting this to medium makes the image look better without sacrificing some fps.

 UI Quality setting controls the in-game image quality while the heads-up display (HUD) is on.
 At low setting, the in-game image is a little darker making it harder to see what is happening in-game while the HUD is on.
 At medium, it is now brighter and you can now see what’s going on while the HUD is on.
 At high setting, it is still bright but the game is now blurred.